 Adequate staffing is required to ensure public safety, protection of natural and cultural resources, provide information to the public, operate and maintain the park facilities, and supervise contracted and volunteer help.
 The information provided below begins to address the needs and functions that are currently either partially covered by current staff or not being done at all.
 If the positions identified below prove difficult to establish, a staffing analysis should be conducted to determine how these functions can be covered in other ways.
-There needs to be the recognition that partially establishing these position will also result in the need to redistribute duties and responsibilities.
+There needs to be the recognition that partially establishing these positions will also result in the need to redistribute duties and responsibilities.

 Proposal Management Objectives Justification Staffing Needs.
-Several field Rangers to allow better coverage of the park units Two front country technician positions to help collect fees and address trailhead issues Technician positions for a trail crew instead of using Alaska Conservation Corps (ACC) A volunteer coordinator and supervisor A public outreach position to provide more interpretation and guidance Visitor center staff to provide public information if a new visitor contact facility is established or at the headquarters office A land/realty specialist to address land records research & requests Provide an increased management presence to improve public safety and resource protection.
+Another field Ranger to allow better coverage of the park units Two front country technician positions to help collect fees and address trailhead issues Technician positions for a trail crew instead of using Alaska Conservation Corps (ACC) A volunteer coordinator and supervisor A public outreach position to provide more interpretation and guidance Visitor center staff to provide Provide an increased management presence to improve public safety.
 Provide better public services including improved maintenance and repair of facilities and more opportunities for the public to receive information about the park.
 Currently there are only 4 rangers, including the chief ranger, to patrol 5 units of a park with very high visitation.
 Rangers are responsible for fee collection and all aspects of managing the front and back-country facilities and areas of the park.
 Additional positions will be used for increased visitor services and more effective use of staff.
 The park's trail crew is comprised of only ACC staff funded through grant and capital improvement project funding making it difficult to establish and provide long-term employee development.
-Considerable time and money is spent training and outfitting new ACCs from year-to-year resulting in less time spent on trail projects.
-Volunteers provide tremendous assistance to the park, but require training, supervision, and management.
-A coordinator will help maximize volunteer time.
-There is no staff dedicated to provide public information or outreach.
-Currently information is provided ad hoc by staff in addition to their normal duties.
-Many of the issues the park faces are land status related requiring in depth knowledge of and the ability to research land records.
-Volunteers.
-Continue to utilize campground hosts, park caretakers, park volunteers, and other service organizations to staff park facilities and assist with construction and maintenance.
-Seek additional volunteers as facilities are developed and become more popular.
-Enhance the visitor experience and provide a high quality of service.
-Volunteers are an invaluable park resource that supplement staff and allow for more projects to be accomplished and services to be provided.
+Considerable time and money is